World of DeFi: AMMs: Types of AMMs

 Constant Mean Market Maker or CMMMs

-The third and final type under CFMMs is CMMM.
+The third and final model under CFMMs is Constant Mean Market Maker or CMMM.
 It is slightly different from the first two CFMMs we saw as it is a generalization of the Constant Product Market Maker, which can have more than two tokens and doesn’t have a 50/50 weight distribution in the pool.
-In this model, the simplified equation is a geometric mean equal to a constant, i.e., for a liquidity pool with three assets, the equation would be (x*y*z)^(⅓) = K. The original equation however is of the form:

 where Ri is the reserves of the i-th token in the pool and w is the weight of each asset in the pool.

-Cons of the First-Generation AMM Models
+Cons of the First-Generation models

 As we discussed in the last blog, Impermanent Losses or IL is the difference in value between providing liquidity in AMMs relative to just holding those assets in your wallet over time.
 It happens due to prices diverging in any direction from the prices where you provided the liquidity.
-If you see below, for the ETH-DAI pair on Uniswap, the graph is "Concave," implying that liquidity providers or LPs make money only in a short range or portion of price movement.
+If you see below, for the ETH-DAI pair on Uniswap, the AMM curve is "Concave," implying that liquidity providers or LPs make money only in a short range or portion of price movement.

 Hybrid AMMs